Nobel Laureates Condemn Rare Judge-Ordered Prosecution

 (CN) — The story of the extraordinary criminal prosecution that bypassed the U.S. Attorney’s Office and left one American lawyer under eight months of house arrest, and counting, is spread over decades and continents.

-On Thursday morning, it brought together 30 Nobel laureates from around the world in a teleconference where Steven Donziger was lauded as a hero, and casualty, of sprawling litigation with the oil giant Chevron.
+On Thursday morning, it brought together 30 Nobel laureates from around the world in an open letter that lauds Steven Donziger as a hero, and casualty, of sprawling litigation with the oil giant Chevron.

-“Environmental activism in many countries results in murder,” the letter from the prize winners states.
+“Environmental activism in many countries results in murder,” the petition from the prize winners states.
 “Chevron’s strategy is death by a thousand cuts through the manipulation of a legal system it has managed to stack in its favor.
 Its goal is to intimidate and disempower the victims of its pollution and a lawyer who has worked for decades on their behalf.”

-From his Upper East Side apartment this morning, Donziger announced his newfound support over Zoom, now a go-to video conferencing software of the coronavirus pandemic.
+From his Upper East Side apartment this morning, Donziger announced his newfound support over Zoom, which has become the go-to videoconferencing software of the coronavirus pandemic.

 “I believe my historically unprecedented pretrial detention for a lawyer, now on its 255th day, is intimately connected to my effective and successful advocacy for these communities,” he said.